davidwhitney/ReallySimpleEventing/README.md

 ReallySimpleEventing
 ====================

+* Intro
+* Why Do I Need It?
+* Why Would I Want That?
+* Why Don't I Just Use [Some Enterprise Service Bus]?
+* What This Isn't
+* Configuring My Container
+* Containerless Usage

 A tiny set of classes that add infrastructure that auto-registers events and event handlers and executes them either on the current thread or async, without any pesky bindings.

 The idea is that you bind the type: